 In other words, a Forex direct quote shows how many foreign currency units could be bought for a single unit of your domestic currency.
 This is rather simple and useful for people that want to easily transfer foreign prices into the currency that is more common for them.

 Now let's use the example of a European citizen who is visiting the USA.
 As you know that the EUR/USD rate is 1.23456, you can simply divide all of the prices you see by 1.23456 to determine the EUR value of what you have bought.
-If this was an indirect quote, let's say USD/EUR 0.8765, this approach would be a bit harder for you.
+If this was an indirect quote (For example: USD/EUR 0.8765) this approach would be a bit harder for you.

-Now let's take a look at indirect quotes and see how they can be useful too.
+Let's take a look at indirect quotes and see how they can be useful too:

 Indirect quotes show the exact opposite of direct quotes.
 Instead of displaying the value of a foreign currency in the domestic one, it shows the value of the domestic currency in a foreign one.
-Here's an example of an indirect Forex quote.
-Assume you are from a European country, where the local currency is EUR and you are seeing a quote as USD/EUR 0.8765.
+Here's an example of an indirect Forex quote: Assume you are from a European country, where the local currency is EUR, and you can see a quote like this: USD/EUR 0.8765.
 This means that one US dollar is sold for 0.8765 euros.
 However, you have to note that if you were an American, this quote would be a direct one for you.

 As you can see, an indirect quote is a little bit harder to understand, as you are seeing the amount of foreign currency you can get for one unit of your base currency.
 Still, this can be quite easy to use.
 Whenever you are travelling to a foreign country and you see an indirect quote, you can simply multiply the amount of your purchase by the indirect quote to calculate the value in your domestic currency.